metakirby5/zenbu/README.md

 home directory (by default).
 Additional variable files can be applied by supplying them as arguments, in order of application.
 They can either be paths or, if located in ~/.config/whizkers/variable_sets/, extension-less filenames.
+Environment variable support is available; simply put the name of the variable in mustache brackets.

 positional arguments:
   variable_files   additional variable files